Quadrophenia (film)

-Quadrophenia is a 1979 British drama film, based on the Who's 1973 rock opera of the same name.
+Quadrophenia is a 1979 British drama film based on the Who's 1973 rock opera of Quadrophenia.
 It was directed by Franc Roddam in his feature directing debut.
-Unlike the adaptation of Tommy, Quadrophenia is not a musical film, and the band does not appear live in the film.
+Unlike the adaptation of the Who album Tommy, Quadrophenia is not a musical, and the band does not appear.

-The film, set in London in 1964, depicts a period of emotional turmoil in the life of Jimmy Cooper (Phil Daniels), a young mod who escapes from his dead-end job as a postroom boy by dancing, partying, abusing Dexamyl, riding scooters and brawling with rockers.
+The film, set in London in 1965, depicts a period of emotional turmoil in the life of Jimmy Cooper (Phil Daniels), a young mod who escapes from his dead-end job as a postroom boy by dancing, partying, abusing Dexamyl, riding scooters, and brawling with rockers.

 Plot

-In 1964, a young London mod named Jimmy Cooper, disillusioned with his parents and a dull job as a post-room boy at an advertising firm, vents his teenage angst by abusing Dexamyl, partying, riding scooters and brawling with rockers, accompanied by his mod friends Dave, Chalky and Spider.
+In 1964, a young London mod, Jimmy Cooper, disillusioned with his parents and dull post-room job at an advertising agency, vents his teenage angst by abusing Dexamyl, partying, riding scooters and brawling with rockers, accompanied by his mod friends Dave, Chalky, and Spider.

-An attack by hostile rockers on Spider leads to a retaliatory attack on Jimmy's childhood friend Kevin, one of the rival rockers.
-Jimmy initially participates, but on realising the victim is Kevin, he berates the other attackers but does not stop them, instead riding away on his scooter, revving his engine loudly in frustration.
+An attack by hostile rockers on Spider leads to a retaliatory attack.
+Jimmy participates, but on realising the main victim is Kevin, his childhood friend, he berates the other attackers but does not stop them, instead riding away on his scooter, revving his engine loudly in frustration.

-A planned bank holiday weekend away provides the excuse for the rivalry between mods and rockers to escalate, as both groups descend on the seaside town of Brighton.
+A bank holiday weekend away provides the excuse for the rivalry between mods and rockers to escalate, as both groups descend on the seaside town of Brighton.
 Jimmy plans to be noticed as a 'face' and hints to Steph – a girl on whom he has a crush – that he would like her to ride with him, but she confirms plans to ride instead with Pete, an older, well-heeled mod.

 To prepare for the weekend, the friends attempt to buy some recreational drugs from London gangster Harry North but are cheated with fake pills.
-After vandalising the drug-seller's car in retaliation, they desperately rob a pharmacy, finding a large quantity of "blues".
+After vandalising the drug-seller's car in retaliation, they desperately burgle a pharmacy, finding a large quantity of Dexamyl.

 After an early morning group ride from London to the south coast, the friends gather on the seafront, where Jimmy first sees a flamboyant scooter-riding mod he describes as Ace Face.
 Later, in a dance hall, Jimmy suggests that he will help Steph, whose escort is now chatting to an attractive American girl, to dance with Ace Face but on the dance floor ushers her away to dance by himself.
-Steph leaves Jimmy to dance with Ace Face, whereupon Jimmy plots to gain attention by climbing up onto the balcony-edge and dancing with much applause, annoying Ace Face.
+Steph leaves Jimmy to dance with Ace Face, whereupon Jimmy plots to gain attention by climbing up onto the balcony-edge and dancing to much applause, annoying Ace Face.
 After diving into the audience, Jimmy is ejected by bouncers.
 Steph's escort leaves with the American girl.